keepthrifty/keepthrifty.github.io/_posts/2017-01-09-defeat-four-devious-marketing-tactics.md

 ---

 You can hardly open your eyes these days without being bombarded by advertisements.
 By some estimates, we are exposed to around [3500 advertisements every day](https://www.theguardian.com/media/2005/nov/19/advertising.marketingandpr){: target="_blank"}.
-In a world that's constantly telling you that you need to spend more, the best defense is to understand the tactics marketers use and arm yourself against them.
+In a world that's constantly telling you that you need to spend more, the best defense is to understand the tactics marketers use and immunize yourself against them.

 While many marketing ploys are obvious, there are some that are so nuanced that you might miss if you're not paying attention.
 Here are four of the most devious tactics marketers use against you and some tips on how to retool your thinking to avoid them.